 Changes to, or elimination of, SOFR could adversely affect your interests in the SOFR Classes.
-Freddie Mac uses the 30-day Average SOFR rate as the floating rate index for SOFR Classes.
-In certain circumstances, as described in Appendix VII-Interest Rate Index under "Effect of Benchmark Transition Event," SOFR would be replaced as the Benchmark for the SOFR Classes following the occurrence of a Benchmark Transition Event and its related Benchmark Replacement Date.
+In certain circumstances, as described in Appendix VII-Interest Rate Indices-SOFR under "Effect of Benchmark Transition Event - SOFR," SOFR would be replaced as the Benchmark for the SOFR Classes following the occurrence of a Benchmark Transition Event and its related Benchmark Replacement Date.
 Benchmark Transition Events include the making of public statements or the publication of information by the administrator of SOFR or its regulatory supervisor that SOFR will no longer be provided or is no longer representative of underlying market or economic conditions.
 There can be no assurance that these events will be sufficient to trigger a change from SOFR in all circumstances where SOFR is no longer representative of market interest rates, or that Benchmark Transition Events for the SOFR Classes will align with similar events in the market generally or in other parts of the financial markets, such as the derivatives market.